simeonqs/callsync_an_R_package_for_alignment_and_analysis_of_multi-microphone_animal_recordings/ANALYSIS/CODE/manuscript.md

 # Introduction

 The study of vocal signals in animals is a critical tool for understanding the evolution of vocal communication.
 Recent innovations in on-animal recording technologies have allowed for a dramatic increase of fine scale bioacoustic data collection and research (cite many papers).
 Studying the ways that animals communicate in ‘real time’ allows us to untangle the complicated dynamics of how group members signal one another (zefi and whale work).
 These communication networks can help us understand how animals coordinate call response with movement (ari) as well as how group signatures form (budgies).
 However, as the capability of placing small recording devices on animals increases, so too does the need for tools to process the resulting data streams.
 Several publicly available R packages exist that measure acoustic parameters from single audio tracks (Seewave, TuneR, WarbleR), but to our knowledge, none address the critical issue of microphone clock drift and the ability to align and process multiple recordings.
 This poses a serious issue for those studying communication networks of multiple tagged individuals.
-In this paper, we apply a new R package, callsync, that aligns multiple misaligned audio files, detects vocalisations, assigns these to the focal individual and provides an analytical pipeline for the resulting synchronised data.
+In this paper, we apply a new R package, `callsync`, that aligns multiple misaligned audio files, detects vocalisations, assigns these to the focal individual and provides an analytical pipeline for the resulting synchronised data.

 The primary target for use of this package are researchers that study animal communication systems within groups.
 The critical issue is that multiple microphones recording simultaneously can drift apart in time (citation).
 To make matters worse this drift is often non-linear (cite examples).
 Thus, if several microphone recorders (list examples of bats, etc) are placed on animals, it is critical for researchers to be able to line up all tracks so that calls can be assigned correctly to the focal individual (loudest track).
-The main functionality of callsync is to align audio tracks, detect calls from each track, determine which individual (even ones in relatively close proximity to one another) is vocalising and segment them, as well as take measurements of the given calls (see Figure X).
-However, callsync takes a modular approach to aligning, segmenting, and analysing audio tracks so that researchers can use only the components of the package that suit their needs.
+The main functionality of `callsync` is to align audio tracks, detect calls from each track, determine which individual (even ones in relatively close proximity to one another) is vocalising and segment them, as well as take measurements of the given calls (see Figure 1).
+However, `callsync` takes a modular approach to aligning, segmenting, and analysing audio tracks so that researchers can use only the components of the package that suit their needs.

 ![Flowchart from the `callsync` package.
 The *alignment* module can be used to align multiple microphones that have non-linear temporal drift.
 The *detection* module can be used to detect vocalisations in each recording.
 The *assignment* module can be used to assign a vocalisation to the focal individual, making sure that vocalisations from conspecifics are excluded from the focal recording.
 The *tracing* module can be used to trace and analyse the fundamental frequency for each vocalisation.
 Filters can be applied to remove false alarms in the detection module.
 The final *analysis* module can be used to run spectrographic cross correlation and create a feature vector to compare across recordings.]("../RESULTS/figures/flowchart.pdf")